TurnerLaboratory/TurnerLaboratory.github.io/index.md

 {% capture text %}

 We are currently looking for scientists at all levels to work with us to understand how the brain processes visual information in naturalistic contexts.
-Projects in the lab use include cool techniques like _in vivo_ two-photon imaging, analysis of big datasets, animal behavior, and more!
+Techniques in the lab include _in vivo_ two-photon imaging, analysis of big datasets, animal behavior, and more!

 The Turner lab strives to be a welcoming and supportive environment for all of its members.
 If you want to support this mission, and you're interested in these scientific questions and techniques, please reach out to Max!